-In order to reduce Palestinian presence in Jerusalem, Israeli authorities have devised a number of pretexts over the years, enabling them to revoke residency status, demolish houses and evict Palestinians from their homes, while restricting Palestinian life and development to such an extent that many are indirectly forced to leave, due to lack of freedom and economic opportunity.
+In order to reduce Palestinian presence in Jerusalem, Israeli authorities have devised a number of legislative pretexts over the years.
+This has enabled them to revoke residency statuses, demolish houses, evict Palestinians from their homes, while restricting Palestinian life and development to such an extent that many are indirectly forced to leave, due to lack of freedom and economic opportunity.
 Below is a list of the main pretexts used by the Israeli government, all of which violate international law and deny people their basic civil, political and human rights.